A complete guide to the digital project management career path to help you land your first PM role.

 Writing project documents like the statement of work, project initiation document, RACIs, status reports, and risk logs (to name a few).
 Often you can work from your organization’s templates to learn what core areas are covered, or dig into the articles below.
 If you’re new to writing project documents (or even if you’re not!) get a manager or peer to review before sending out.

 You can have practical skills based on your technical knowledge to become a digital project manager, but I don’t believe it’s a necessity.
 A keen interest in the field is important, though, and understanding the technical work can help you work through issues, explain things to clients, and better communicate with your team.
-If you don’t have a technical background, consider doing an online course in web development basics or reading up on core terminology.
+If you don’t have a technical background, consider doing an online course in web development basics using one of these online learning platforms, or read up on core terminology.

 Digital project managers should have at least some understanding of digital skills and concepts.
 While it’s not necessary to be an expert in all of them, a grasp of each concept or skill is an asset.